Skip to main content

 Correcting your information

-We want to make sure that your personal information is accurate, complete and up to date and you may ask us to correct any personal information about you that you believe does not meet these standards.
+We want to make sure that your personal information is accurate, complete, and up-to-date and you may ask us to correct any personal information about you that you believe does not meet these standards.

 Objecting to how we may use your information

-You have the right at any time to require us to stop using your personal information for direct marketing purposes.
-In addition, where we use your personal information to perform tasks carried out in the public interest then, if you ask us to, we will stop using that personal information unless there are overriding legitimate grounds to continue.
+Where we use your personal information to perform tasks carried out in the public interest then, if you ask us to, we will stop using that personal information unless there are overriding legitimate grounds to continue.

 Restricting how we may use your information

 In some cases, you may ask us to restrict how we use your personal information.
 This right might apply, for example, where we are checking the accuracy of personal information about you that we hold or assessing the validity of any objection you have made to our use of your information.
-The right might also apply where this is no longer a basis for using your personal information, but you don't want us to delete the data.
+The right might also apply where there is no longer a basis for using your personal information, but you do not want us to delete the data.
 Where this right is validly exercised, we may only use the relevant personal information with your consent, for legal claims or where there are other public interest grounds to do so.

 Child Protection